marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/defining-looping-instruction-patterns.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: looping instruction patterns, defining looping instruction patterns

 .. _looping-patterns:

-.. index:: looping instruction patterns

-.. index:: defining looping instruction patterns

 Defining Looping Instruction Patterns
 *************************************